MariamFarman/Modulated-SubGraph-Finder/README.md

 # Modulated Sub-graph Finder

-TModulated Sub-graph Finder (MSF) used to find the significantly dis-regulated sub-graphs or cluster of genes from the host cell signaling network, giving these sub-graphs an overall significance of modulation by combining the individual p-values of the genes derived from differential genes expression analysis.
+Modulated Sub-graph Finder (**MSF**) used to find the significantly dis-regulated sub-graphs or cluster of genes from the host cell signaling network, giving these sub-graphs an overall significance of modulation by combining the individual p-values of the genes derived from differential genes expression analysis.

 ## Prerequisites